-Employees are encouraged to promptly report incidents of unlawful discrimination and/or retaliation to an administrator, supervisor, or other District-level official so that the Board may address the conduct.
-Any administrator, supervisor, or other District-level employee or official who receives such a complaint shall file it with the CO() at his/her first convenience (x) within two (2) school days.
+Students and all other members of the School District community and third parties are encouraged to promptly report incidents of unlawful discrimination and/or retaliation to a teacher, administrator, supervisor, or other District official so that the Board may address the conduct.
+Any teacher, administrator, supervisor, or other District employee or official who receives such a complaint shall file it with the CO() at his/her first convenience (x) within two (2) school days.

-Employees who believe they have been unlawfully discriminated/retaliated against are entitled to utilize the complaint process set forth below.
-Initiating a complaint, whether formally or informally, will not adversely affect the complaining individual's employment.
+Members of the School District community, which includes students or third parties, who believe they have been unlawfully discriminated/retaliated against are entitled to utilize the complaint process set forth below.
+Initiating a complaint, whether formally or informally, will not adversely affect the complaining individual's employment or participation in educational or extra-curricular programs.
 While there are no time limits for initiating complaints under this policy, individuals should make every effort to file a complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.